pythonkid2/DevOps-Practice/Q&A/Devops.md

 <img width="866" alt="image" src="https://github.com/pythonkid2/DevOps-Practice/assets/100591950/28e4b2d0-46f1-4c67-8ed0-80d4cbaf67a7">
 <img width="861" alt="image" src="https://github.com/pythonkid2/DevOps-Practice/assets/100591950/48e7ff22-c3a1-4771-9cae-810539af8140">

-### CMD vs ENTRYPOINT

-In a Dockerfile, the **CMD** instruction is used to specify the command that should be executed when the Docker container starts.
-It defines the default command for the container, which can be overridden by providing a command at the end of the `docker run` command.

-The **ENTRYPOINT** instruction, on the other hand, is used to set the main command that is always executed when the container starts.
-Unlike `CMD`, the parameters are not ignored when providing a command to the `docker run` command.

 ### Other important commands in a Dockerfile include:
 - **FROM**: Specifies the base image for subsequent instructions.
 It is usually the first instruction in a Dockerfile.
 - **RUN**: Executes commands in a new layer and creates a new image.
 This is used to install packages, run scripts, or perform any other actions during the build process.
 - **COPY**: Copies files or directories from the build context into the container's own filesystem at a specified location.